13 unmissable World Heritage Sites in the Netherlands to visit

 Dating back to the 18th century, this is the oldest planetarium in the world, and today it’s a museum that’s open to the public.
 Image: Depositphotos

-The planetarium was invented by the talented amateur astronomer Eise Eisinga in order to prove that a prophecy about planets being on a collision course was wrong — and we’re definitely glad he was right.
+The planetarium was invented by the talented amateur astronomer Eise Eisinga to prove that a prophecy about planets being on a collision course was wrong — and we’re definitely glad he was right.

 Which one of the World Heritage Sites in the Netherlands is your favourite?
 Tell us in the comments below!